VanillaChan6571/MultiEgg-Addon-Re-installer/readme.md

 | ------------------ | -------- | ----- |--------- |
 | **Wemx/Billing** | :heavy_check_mark: | 1.0 | **[Webpage](https://wemx.net/marketplace)** |

-Legend Key:
-Installer Versison Added: This indicates on when it was added.
+Installer Versison Added indicates on when it was added.
 Example Wemx/Billing was added on 1.0